Sylvorus/drpierre/README.md

-Chrome/Chromium extension that does maths for you you're welcome
+Chrome/Chromium extension that does maths/physics for you you're welcome

-You need your own gemini ai api key so go get that

-Can enter answers by itself except for multi-input answers (don't be lazy)
+Can auto-enter answers except for multi-input answers (don't be lazy)

-enable developer mode in extensions!!
+Requirements:
+- Extension Developer Mode Enabled
+- Gemini AI API Key
+- Chromium Based Browser

+To bypass extension restrictions use the standalone: Add a new bookmark and paste the contents of 'standalone' into the url box :)